lxtrem/WaZde/README.md

 -----------------------

 It'll be written in c++, probably with Qt for the graphical interface and PortAudio to edit the sounds.
-We knwo that we'll need to manually modify the hexadecimal code of the audio file.
+We know that we'll need to manually modify the hexadecimal code of the audio file.
 In the software, the file will be edited in wav format.
 Currently we are working on WaZde's design.